We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 NIU KQI 300X battery enclosure

 The NIU KQi 300X scores 26.8 miles (43.1 km) of real-world range from its 48V, 608Wh battery.
-It's more than enough for long commutes, but it's not the most range-efficient model.
+It's more than enough for most commutes, though not the most range-efficient model in this category.

 Range Test